Toddler Chores

 • Ensure that they have a nice extended time outdoors everyday to burn off their excess energy.
 Get a group of moms together and meet at a park with climbing frames.
 Take them for a walk in a safe open place or just set up some outdoor play toys for them.

-• Character building activity
+Character building activity

-Chore charts are a valuable addition to your child’s training from 2 years onwards.
+Toddler Chores charts are a valuable addition to your child’s training from 2 years onwards.
 The charts are a nice visual reminder for little ones so that they can get used to following instructions.
 But you cannot expect them to follow these on their own until they are much older…I still help my 9 year old stay on task.

 Doing chores is a lifelong task that we all have and the sooner you start the easier it will be for you later on.
-On my homeschooling site I have some generic chore charts that you can download for toddlers and preschoolers.

 Be sure to consider creating a toddler housekeeping corner